-The T-SPOT.TB test is the only TB test with sensitivity and specificity exceeding 95% in pivotal clinical studies.
+The T-SPOT.TB has a sensitivity and specificity exceeding 95%.
 The T-SPOT.TB test is reliable even in challenging testing populations, including BCG- vaccinated and immunocompromised persons, and relies on routine phlebotomy procedures.

 What are the advantages of the T-SPOT.TB test over a tuberculin skin test (TST)?

 The T-SPOT.TB test has a number of advantages over a TST, including: